RobMeades/watchdog/software/README.md

         </Directory>
 ```

-Whatever directory you choose, to make it accessible to the default Apache user, `www-data`:
+Whatever directory you choose, to make it accessible to the default Apache user, "`www-data`":

 ```
 sudo usermod -a -G www-data <your_user>